 Why You Need Local Bank Transfer as an International Payment Method

 Local bank transfers can make paying vendors and partners a lot easier for your company.
 It has many advantages, which other options may not give you.
 So if you have a large business, you may find using it beneficial.
-Here are a couple reasons why you want to use local bank transfers eCheck as a global payment method.
+Here are a couple of reasons why you want to use local bank transfers, eCheck, as a global payment method.

 Save Money and Time

-Believe it or not, mass payments can save money and time.
-Rather than requiring a staff of accounts payable specialists to process payments, your payments can be grouped into one payment run and leverage the efficiency of automation.
-In addition to the time it takes just to process invoices and execute payments, extra steps are required for global payments.
-A robust end to end mass payment solution takes the manual steps out of your accounts payable workflow, helping to save money and time.
+Mass payments can save money and time.
+Rather than requiring a staff of accounts payable specialists to process payments, your payments can be grouped into one payment run.
+Your business will leverage the efficiency of automation.
+Besides the time it takes to process invoices and execute payments, extra steps are required for global payments.
+A robust end-to-end mass payment solution takes the manual steps out of your accounts payable workflow, helping to save money and time.

 Pros and Cons of Local Bank Transfers

 Local bank transfers have advantages and disadvantages, although the pros outweigh the cons.
 For SEPA payments in euro (EUR), transaction fee pricing is regulated to be the same as domestic transfers.
 The U.S. doesn’t have similar online banking regulations for local bank transfers.

 - Safety and security of the transaction to a local bank account at the receiving bank